beancount/docs/docs/beancount_v3.md

     -   Accumulating lots of an inventory and printing them.

     -   Converting to market value, and making corresponding account adjustments.

+    -   How to load beancount files (deserialize), and how to modify beancount files (modifying the AST) and then save them (serialize).

     -   …. *add more …*